-- Send for current catalogs and other literature of several selected schools. - Investigate colleges that offer training in your area of interest. - Use the My Academic Plan online computer program to gather information about colleges. - Investigate career materials and post-secondary opportunities through the media center.
+- Send for current catalogs and other literature of several selected schools. - Investigate colleges that offer training in your area of interest. - Use You Science online computer program to gather information about colleges. - Investigate career materials and post-secondary opportunities through the media center.